 Through the above time calibration methods, time difference between the onboard time maintained by the core computer and the ground time can be 0~5 ms.

 The time calibration of the subsystem is to receive the absolute onboard time and relative onboard time sent by the core computer through the 1553B bus, and update the subsystem computer’s own absolute onboard time and relative onboard time.
-Considering the influence of factors such as software processing and bus propagation delay, the time error of the MDM connected to the first-layer bus is between 0 and 13 ms.
+Considering the influence of factors such as software processing and bus propagation delay, the time error of the multiplexer/demultiplexer (MDM) connected to the first-layer bus is between 0 and 13 ms.

-The RT devices receive the absolute onboard time and relative onboard time sent by the subsystem BC computer through the 1553B bus and update their own absolute onboard time and relative onboard time.
+The realtime (RT) devices receive the absolute onboard time and relative onboard time sent by the subsystem BC computer through the 1553B bus and update their own absolute onboard time and relative onboard time.
 Considering the influence of factors such as software processing, bus propagation delay of the first- and second-layer bus, the time error of RT devices connected to the second layer bus is between 0~26 ms.

 In addition to the two-time calibration methods in the single aircraft mode, the lab capsule I, and lab capsule II in combined assembly mode, also have a method of time calibration through the broadcast of the docking 1553B bus from the core module.
 Due to the cumulative deviation of the transmission from the core module to this cabin, 13ms, has to be added to the time deviation of the subsystems in the lab capsule I, and lab capsule II, that is, their time accuracy is 0~26 ms.